andre-st/dotfiles/README.md

 ![Screenshot](README-i3.png)

+- still 1x monitor + TV, no bg, no desktop env, dark theme, workspaces
-- I'm fine with i3, but I felt I was faster and less mentally involved with Notion; maybe a matter of habit, I've used Ion and Notion for years
+- I'm fine with i3, but I feel I was faster or less mentally involved with Notion; maybe a matter of habit, I've used Ion and Notion for years
 - todo
 - rofi (dmenu replacement) - launching (wrong) applications is a _bigger_ action and should be represented with _bigger_ icons and a more prominent menu